PaystackOSS/plugin-payment-forms-for-wordpress/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Create forms with multiple input fields and have your users pay before submission.
-Form submission results are available on your dashaboard.
+Form submission results are available on your dashboard.

 == Description ==